Gratski/Seguranca_1/README.md

 #### simao imediatly adds gator to GATORFCUL group again and sends him a message
 java -Djava.security.manager -Djava.security.policy==client.policy -cp ./bin/ client.MyWhats simao 127.0.0.1:23456 -p aiaiai -a aligator GATORFCUL

 java -Djava.security.manager -Djava.security.policy==client.policy -cp ./bin/ client.MyWhats simao 127.0.0.1:23456 -p aiaiai -m GATORFCUL "Hey Gator you know what.. we know you don't like to code but... can you please be physically there with us?
-They have meetballs for you to eat xD"
+They have meetballs for you to eat xD "

 #### aligator them checks what have been said on group so far (again)
 java -Djava.security.manager -Djava.security.policy==client.policy -cp ./bin/ client.MyWhats aligator 127.0.0.1:23456 -p uiuiui -r GATORFCUL

-#### And this time he can retrieve all messages again because he is a GATORFCUL member again
+#### And this time he can retrieve "all" messages again because he is a GATORFCUL member again

 #### joao wants to check all the latest messages of his conversations
 java -Djava.security.manager -Djava.security.policy==client.policy -cp ./bin/ client.MyWhats joao 127.0.0.1:23456 -p yoyoyo -r

+#### joao wants to know more about GATORFCUL chat
+java -Djava.security.manager -Djava.security.policy==client.policy -cp ./bin/ client.MyWhats joao 127.0.0.1:23456 -p yoyoyo -r GATORFCUL

 ## This conversations flow show how this application can be used and how it can not.